-With the release of version 9.0, the software no longer requires an Internet connection to register or unregister a per-seat license.
-A new license file (e.g. XMDE.lic) is required to activate this software.
+Since the release of version 9.0, the XMetaL software no longer requires an Internet connection to register or unregister a per-seat license.
+Users with a version 7.0 or 8.0 license file should receive a new license file (e.g. XMAX.lic) as required to activate this software.

 Note: Older .lic files are incompatible with this version.